-Add an apostrophe and an "s" to most singular nouns to form the possessive, and only an apostrophe for plural nouns (except for a few irregular plurals that no not end in s).
-If the noun ends in s, x, or z add an apostrophe and an "s" (Chicago 7.17–7.18).
+Add an apostrophe and an s to most singular nouns to form the possessive, and only an apostrophe for plural nouns (except for a few irregular plurals that no not end in s).
+If the noun ends in s, x, or z add an apostrophe and an s.

 An apostrophe is never used to form the plural.

-It is used to avoid confusion in plural nouns that are lowercased or are abbreviations (Chicago 7.14).
+It is used to avoid confusion in plural nouns that are lowercased or are abbreviations.

-- The Rockville Campus’s building (singular noun ending in s)
+- The Rockville Campus’ building (singular proper noun ending in s)

 - the Williamses’ new house, but the Joneses (forming a plural, no apostrophe needed)